 Current collaborative R&D projects at the Nuclear AMRC include:

 - Advanced manufacturing for SMR pressure vessels – a four-year collaboration with the US Electric Power Research Institute (EPRI) to develop new manufacturing and fabrication methods for reactor pressure vessels.
 The project aims to reduce the total time needed to produce a SMR pressure vessel from three to four years to less than 12 months.
-In the first phase, we are developing electron beam welding techniques for vessel sections made from metal powder using hot isostatic pressing.
+In the first phase, we have developed electron beam welding techniques for vessel sections made from metal powder using hot isostatic pressing.
 The project is funded by the US Department of Energy, and involves industrial partners on both sides of the Atlantic including Sheffield Forgemasters.

 - Meactos (mitigating environmentally-assisted cracking through optimisation of surface condition) – reducing the risk of stress corrosion cracking in the primary circuit of light water reactors.
 The €2.5 million project is funded by Horizon 2020, and involves 16 partners led by Ciemat of Spain.
 We are focusing on the root causes of stress corrosion cracking in nuclear steels.

 Recently completed collaborative projects include:

 - Simple (single manufacturing platform environment) – integrating a range of technologies and operations into a single machine, reducing cycle time for large complex components.
 We worked with the Advanced Forming Research Centre, AMRC, University of Sheffield physics department, TWI and Peak NDT, with £1.35 million project funding from BEIS through SBRI.